“If you put in 100k today, I can guarantee you’d get 20% of your money every week and 25% if you can refer two people to invest.”

 The saying; “robbing Peter to pay Paul” perfectly describes a Ponzi scheme.

-Ponzi Schemes are investment frauds or financial scams in which people are made to believe that their money is being invested in different ventures in order to make a huge profit.
+Ponzi Schemes are investment frauds or financial scams in which people are made to believe that their money is being invested in different ventures to make a huge profit.

 This cycle continues until they can no longer keep up.